lochmueller/language_detection/README.md

 ### Event: NegotiateSiteLanguage

-This event calculate the best matching page language for the user.
+This event calculates the best matching page language for the user.
 If you build your own listener.
 Please use "setSelectedLanguage" on the event.
 If a language is already selected the default listener will be skipped.

 Default-Listener: